Style issues pertinent to Calvin University: usage of administrative and academic titles, department and discipline names, facility names, etc.

 - CORRECT: The student senate tabled its afternoon discussion in favor of table tennis.

 Capitalize the official names of Calvin’s conferences and symposia.
 Capitalize the principle words of the official name, including prepositions and conjunctions of four or more letters.
 Lowercase articles (a, an, the) in a name unless used as the first word of the name.

 - CORRECT: This year’s Symposium on Worship will once again be held in January … in Michigan.
 Have these people never heard of Jamaica?

 See also C.festivals/series.

-Do not capitalize the names of college studies, fields of study, curricula and majors, unless they are proper nouns.
+Do not capitalize the names of university studies, fields of study, curricula and majors, unless they are proper nouns.
 Do capitalize names of specific courses and enclose them in quotation marks.

 - CORRECT: I took “Philosophy of Language and Interpretation” three times, and now I can’t understand anything anyone is saying.
 But epistemology I get.